turnonline/app-engine-java-micronaut/README.md

-# ConnecSys Micronaut App Template
+# ConnecSys Micronaut App Template built on the Micronaut framework

-ConnecSys app template based on the Micronaut framework.
-Configured for Google App Engine Java 17 standard environment.
+ConnecSys app template is built on the Micronaut framework.
+Configured to run on the Google App Engine Java 17 standard environment with GraalVM support and can be deployed using Cloud Build.

+It enables developers to create scalable and efficient web applications that run on App Engine.

 ## Micronaut 3.9.4 Documentation